jrnold/r4ds-exercise-solutions/docs/EDA.md

 <div class="answer">

 I produce plots for these three methods below.
-The `geom_freqpoly` is better for look-up: meaning that given a price, it is easy to tell which `cut` has the highest density.
+The `geom_freqpoly()` is better for look-up: meaning that given a price, it is easy to tell which `cut` has the highest density.
 However, the overlapping lines makes it difficult to distinguish how the overall distributions relate to each other.
-The `geom_violin` and faceted `geom_histogram` have similar strengths and weaknesses.
+The `geom_violin()` and faceted `geom_histogram()` have similar strengths and weaknesses.
 It is easy to visually distinguish differences in the overall shape of the distributions (skewness, central values, variance, etc).
-However, since we can't easily compare the vertical values of the distribution, its difficult to look up which category has the highest density for a given price.
+However, since we can't easily compare the vertical values of the distribution, it is difficult to look up which category has the highest density for a given price.
 All of these methods depend on tuning parameters to determine the level of smoothness of the distribution.

 ```r